The distinguishable-particle lattice model of glasses in three dimensions: Model

 Interestingly, the equilibrium statistics of the DPLM are exactly solvable, based on which a direct initialization method to quickly equilibrate the system has been developed~\cite{zhang2017}.
 At a certain temperature $T$, each particle on the lattice can hop to an unoccupied neighboring site with the hopping rate

 where $\Delta E$ is the change in system energy due to the hop, $k_B$ is the Boltzmann constant (set as $k_B = 1$), and $w_0$ and $E_0$ are two tunable parameters.
 The prefactor $w_0$ can be considered as the attempt rate of the proposed transition, while $E_0$ is an offset to the hopping energy barrier.
 Without loss of generality, we set $w_0 = 10^6$ and $E_0 = 0$ if not specified otherwise.
 The kinetic Monte Carlo dynamics defined in Eq.~(\ref{eq:w_def}) satisfies detailed balance.
+Note that when a particle at site $i$ (suppose its label is $s_i = A$) hops to an unoccupied site $j$, it carries its label to site $j$.
+That is, we have $s_i = A, n_i=1$ and $n_j = 0$ before hopping, while $n_i=0$ and $s_j = A, n_j = 1$ after hopping.

 Equivalently, the dynamics of the systems can also be characterized by the movement of voids in the reverse direction of the particle hopping.
 Therefore, it is straightforward to observe and study void-induced particle motions and their collective behaviors in the DPLM, which have been shown to play an important role in glass dynamics in both colloidal systems and MD simulations~\cite{yip2020}.
-On the other hand, being a lattice model, the vibrational modes of glasses are not considered.
-As a result, some dynamical features, such as short-time behaviors, are not directly captured by the DPLM.
+We also reiterate that the DPLM is a lattice model without considering the vibrational modes of glasses; therefore, the dynamical phenomena related to vibrations are typically not captured.